mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 When you enclose characters in quotes, they are stored together as a single string.

-Think of a reporter who is jotting down the mouthnoises of a rambling celebrity.
+Think of a reporter who is jotting down the mouth noises of a rambling celebrity.
 “I’m a lot wiser,” says Avril Lavigne.
 “Now I know what the business is like—what you have to do and how to work it.”